English nouns: Complements

 A nominal can occasionally include a complement, a dependent licensed by the head noun.
 Usually, these are prepositional phrases or subordinate clauses.
 The head of such prepositional phrases is typically of, as in our review of your application or your receipt of the envelope.
-In some of these cases, the complement and noun can be compared to a verb and direct object pair (we reviewed your application; you received the envelope).
-In other cases, the head is not of, as exemplified by about exercise in the tree diagram above.
+In some of these, the complement and noun can be compared to a verb and direct object pair (we reviewed your application; you received the envelope).
+In others, the head is not of, as exemplified by about exercise in the tree diagram above.
 Clauses that function as complements in noun phrases can be either finite (a realization that it is important) or non-finite (a requirement for them to do it).
 As with prepositional phrase complements of nouns, certain clause complements of nouns can be compared to verb and complement pairs (they realized that it is important; somebody required them to do it).

 Nouns can also be complemented by noun phrases.
 Unusually, these noun phrase complements occur before the head noun.
 For example, the noun phrase kinesiology functions as a pre-head complement in the larger noun phrase a kinesiology student.
 The noun phrase's status a complement can be made clearer by paraphrasing the noun phrase that contains it: a student of kinesiology, in which of kinesiology is more clearly a complement.

 When there is a complement, usually there's only one, but up to three are possible (e.g., a bet for $10 with DJ that it wasn't true.)